“…Conclusive proof that compelling art can be developed with community participation.”

 - with free performances and open rehearsals that communicate the artistic process,

-- with personal enrichment through activity in dance suitable for all levels of physical facility,
+- with personal enrichment through movement suitable for all levels of physical facility,

 - with performance projects that combine community members with professional dancers.